 - Measure the wild blueberries and dump them in a strainer.
 Rinse them well and allow them to drip while you mix up the pancake batter.

-- In a large mixing bowl, whisk together 1 Cup of the flour, sugar, baking powder and baking soda.
+- In a large mixing bowl, whisk together 1 Cup of flour, sugar, baking powder, and baking soda.

-- Whisk in the buttermilk, oil, egg and extract of your choice just until everything is combined.
+- Whisk in the buttermilk, olive oil, egg, and extract of your choice just until everything is combined.

-- Scoop batter out by 1/4 cupfulls onto the preheated griddle.
+- Scoop the batter out by ¼ cup fulls onto the preheated griddle.
 Cook until golden on both sides.

 - Serve hot.

 - Buttermilk substitute - 1 cup regular milk + 1 TBS of lemon juice OR white vinegar.
 Whisk well and let stand for 5 minutes before using.
 Plain yogurt can be used in place of buttermilk as well.

 Thanks for stopping by!
 Before you go, be sure to check out a few of my most popular recipes!